 Sister Rui turned on the computer and said: “Regarding this aspect of the truth, the two passages I saw on the Internet explain it very clearly.
 Let me read them.
 ‘The things that are recorded in the Bible are limited; they cannot represent the work of God in its entirety.
 The Four Gospels have fewer than one hundred chapters altogether, in which are written a finite number of happenings, such as Jesus cursing the fig tree, Peter’s three denials of the Lord, Jesus appearing to the disciples following His crucifixion and resurrection, teaching about fasting, teaching about prayer, teaching about divorce, the birth and genealogy of Jesus, Jesus’ appointment of the disciples, and so forth.
-However, man values them as treasures, even verifying the work of today against them.
+However, man values them as treasures, even comparing the work of today against them.
 They even believe that all the work Jesus did in His life amounted only to so much, as if God were only capable of doing this much and nothing further.
 Is this not absurd?’
-‘The work of God in each age has clear boundaries; He does only the work of the current age and never does He carry out the next stage of work in advance.
-Only in this way can His representative work of each age be brought to the fore.
-Jesus had spoken only of the signs of the last days, of how to be patient and how to, how to repent and confess, as well as how to bear the cross and endure suffering; never did He speak of what man in the last days should enter into or how to seek to satisfy God’s will.
-As such, would it not be an act of fallacy to search within the Bible for God’s work of the last days?
-What can you discern merely holding the Bible in your hands?
-Be it an interpreter of the Bible or a preacher, who can foreknow the work of today?’”
+‘The work of God in each age has clear boundaries; He does only the work of the current age, and never carries out the next stage of work in advance.
+Only thus can His representative work of each age be brought to the fore.
+Jesus spoke only of the signs of the last days, of how to be patient and how to be saved, of how to repent and confess, and of how to bear the cross and endure suffering; never did He speak of how man in the last days should achieve entry, nor of how he should seek to satisfy God’s will.
+As such, is it not ridiculous to search the Bible for God’s work of the last days?
+What can you see by merely clutching the Bible?
+Be [a]it an expositor of the Bible or a preacher, who could have seen the work of today in advance?’”

 Sister Rui continued the fellowship, saying: “We can see from the two passages that the Bible is only a record of God’s word in the past, and that the words God has yet to say won’t automatically get written down in the Bible, just as the words of the Lord Jesus couldn’t be written into the Old Testament.
 At most there were some prophecies regarding the Lord Jesus’ work.
 Only after the Lord Jesus came, expressed His words and completed His work could people record His words.
 Similarly, when the Lord comes back to do His work and express His words, we can’t find them in the Old and New Testament.
 Therefore, it is wrong to limit God’s work and word to those within the Bible and to think there will be no words of God outside of the Bible, and it is completely our own conception and imagining.”